mastreips/CleaningData/codebook.md

 tBodyGyroMean
 tBodyGyroJerkMean

-#Tidy Table variables and summaries you calculated, along with units, and any other relevant informati#on
+#Tidy Table variables and summaries I calculated, along with units, and any other relevant information

 Observations containing mean() and std() were selected for using tidyr select command.
 Averages of the resulting observations were made for each Subject/Activity pair using the command: